TemplateInvaders/ti-woocommerce-wishlist/readme.txt

 1. TI WooCommerce Wishlist Settings page
 2. TI WooCommerce Wishlist Appearance Options
-3. The look of "Add to Wishlist" button on the frontend with different settings
+3. The look of the "Add to Wishlist" button on the frontend with different settings
 4. Wishlist page with all columns, desktop view
-5. Wishlist page with turned off date of addition, checkboxes and bulk actions.
+5. Wishlist page with the turned-off date of addition, checkboxes, and bulk actions.
-6. When you click Add to Wishlist button a popup with success or error message appears.
+6. When you click Add to Wishlist button a popup with a success or error message appears.
 7. Wishlist page, Tablet view
 8. Wishlist page, Mobile view
 9. Simplified Wishlist page, Mobile view